 Now that you’ve created individual service pages for your focus areas, you have to make sure they all point back to contact you.
 Include a contact form on every service area page to make it easy for your readers to reach you.
 The goal is to maximize conversion by minimizing the number of time readers roam through your website.
 If your website doesn’t include a contact form on each service page, you can instead add a large and visible button that leads them to your Contact page.
 To take it a step further, include your phone number beside the button for those who prefer to call you.

 A prime example of a dental website that encompasses every point mentioned above the website of Beaufils Dental.
 Their 3D Dental Imaging page includes:

 - An individual service area page for 3D Dental Imaging (an area of focus for their practice)

 - A simple image (HUGE plus: they even added a video to reinforce their content.
 The use of video provides major SEO points for your website)

 - Content that is easy to read and understand

 Give Your Website the Attention it Deserves

 Every dental practice (or business, for that matter) should take advantage of the benefits that a solid website can provide.
 Not only is it a tool that helps bring revenue to your business, but you should also treat it as the “face” of your company.
-It takes a great deal of commitment and work to run a dental practice, and your image is a crucial instrument to its success.
+It takes a great deal of commitment and works to run a dental practice, and your image is a crucial instrument to its success.
 Contact us today to learn more about optimizing your dental website’s service area pages to maximize your SEO efforts.